 A visit to Cedar Hill is a wonderful way to experience Douglass's ideas.
 However, a tour of the house doesn't allow for a close inspection of the titles in the library's bookcases.

 Fortunately, we now have searchable lists of all the books and booklets in the National Park Service's collection.
 They may not be complete lists of all the reading material that Douglass ever owned, but we believe they cover the vast majority.
-We hope you have fun exploring his books and that you check back often!
-We hope to eventually post additional lists of his pamphlets and music.
+Please contact us for more information about the books and booklets collection.

 Virtual Museum Exhibit